Tearsheet

 AI Analysis | Feedback

-• Real Estate Loans & Collateralized Debt (including Commercial Real Estate Lending): The market size for the Real Estate Loans & Collateralized Debt industry in California is estimated to be $62.3 billion in 2025.
+• Commercial Real Estate and Construction Loans: The market size of the Real Estate Loans and Collateralized Debt industry in California is projected to be $62.3 billion in 2026.
+This figure encompasses the broader California market, as more granular data for the specific Southern California counties was not available.

 AI Analysis | Feedback

-California BanCorp (symbol: BCAL) is expected to drive future revenue growth over the next 2-3 years through several key strategies:
+California BanCorp (NASDAQ: BCAL) is expected to drive future revenue growth over the next two to three years through several key strategies and market dynamics:

 AI Analysis | Feedback